Resources - September 21, 2020

 The proof is in the statistics.
 One in four Americans over the age of 65 falls each year, according to the U.S. Centers for Disease Control and Prevention.
 We take this very seriously, because falls are the leading cause of fatal injury among older adults and each year result in more than 2.8 million injuries treated in emergency departments.

 Falls are not inevitable.
 There is plenty you can do – whatever your age – to reduce the likelihood of experiencing a fall.
-As this is National Falls Prevention Awareness Week, I asked Goodwin House Home Health Services Director Alexandria Ramirez to offer some top tips for creating a lifestyle that will help prevent a fall.
+As this is National Falls Prevention Awareness Week, I asked Alexandria Ramirez, a physical therapist for Goodwin House Home Health, to offer some top tips for creating a lifestyle that will help prevent a fall.

 Working more than eight years in home health, Alexandria oversees therapy and care for older adults who are often recovering from falls.
 She sees first-hand the results of falls and what it can take to recover from serious injuries caused by them.
 She often advises older adults to create the best possible lifestyle, one that minimizes your risk of falls.